bluekitchen/btstack/doc/manual/docs/profiles.md

 identify a Characteristic without hard-coding the attribute ID, the GATT compiler creates a list of defines in the generated \*.h file.

+Similar to other protocols, it might be not possible to send any time.
+To send a Notification, you can call *att_server_request_can_send_now* to receive a ATT_EVENT_CAN_SEND_NOW event.